 When you visited Barcelona’s gorgeous waterfront on Friday, did you notice that the city is backed by a mountain range?
 This is the Serra de Collserola.
 And this is where you’ll be spending your Sunday afternoon.

-First, head to the Vallvidrera Funicular (you can use the T-10 card).
-From the top station, take bus #111 to the Amusement Park at Tibidabo (the tallest mountain in the Serra de Collserola).
+First, head to the Funicular Vallvidrera (you can use the T-10 card, take trains S1 or S2 to Peu del Funicular and then change over to the cable car).
+From the cable car’s top station, take bus #111 to the Amusement Park at Tibidabo (the tallest mountain in the Serra de Collserola).
 The Amusement Park has seen better days, but the views from up here are outstanding and it’s still worth to

 - take the one free ride (with two alternating baskets that lift you up into the air),